learnlatex/learnlatex.github.io/en/lesson-10.md

 ```

 The `align*` environment makes the equations line up on the ampersands, the `&`
-symbols., just like a table.
+symbols, just like a table.
 Notice how we've used `\quad` to insert a bit of
 space, and `\text` to put some normal text inside math mode.
 We've also used
 another math mode command, `\binom`, for a binomial.